melatroid/autoPyPlusPlus/README.md

 - Inspector reads specific logs on top

 ### (Preview) Version 2.28
-- MSVC improved GUI for pipeline with Cython
+- Working MSVC pipeline with Cython for exe or pyx builds

 ### (latest) Version 2.27
 - add msvc as new primary c++ compiler